Engine singletons

 Read more about criticisms here.

-An engine singleton is registered through godot::engine::Engine.
+An engine singleton is registered through godot::classes::Engine.

 Custom engine singletons in Godot: